Air fryer canned potatoes

 Do you need to use an air fryer basket to make canned potatoes?

-If the air fryer you use just has a bowl, and no air fryer basket, you can definitely still make these tinned potatoes.
+If the air fryer you use just has a bowl, and no air fryer basket, you can definitely still make these crispy tinned potatoes.

 They will crisp up lovely, just ensure that you mix them around at least once during cooking, ideally a couple of times if you have time, and then leave lots of room so they are not sticking together and can cook evenly.